whereswaldon/selenium/README.md

 There are a number of upcoming changes that break backward compatibility in an effort to improve and adapt the existing API.
 They are listed here:

+### 22 August 2017

+The `WebDriver` interface was marked deprecated and the `NewRemote` function now returns a concrete `*Driver` instance.

+Large interfaces are discouraged in Go.
+Interfaces should be small (e.g. the `io.*` interfaces) and generally defined by the user of a type, not the API (unless there are going to be multiple implementations of the interface within the package).

+To encourage migration, the `WebDriver` interface will not be augmented with any new methods attached to the `Driver` type.

+References to `selenium.WebDriver` must be changed to refer instead to `*selenium.Driver` before `selenium.WebDriver` is removed in 2018.
+An alternative includes creating a private interface that enumerates the methods needed.

 ### 18 April 2017

 The Log method was changed to accept a typed constant for the type of log to